 Ji Youn Kang (aka KANG) searches for set-ups that combine acoustic, analogue and digital instruments and devices.
 Her works with the Korean gong kkwaenggwari and self-built bamboo instruments are intriguing examples of such amalgams.
-The kkwaenggwari is a small hand-held gong made out of brass and played with a wooden mallet.
+The kkwaenggwari is a small, hand-held gong made of brass and played with a wooden mallet.
 The hand holding the gong can change the resonances of the gong by placing its fingers at different spots.
-When developing this gong into a part of her set-up Ji Youn wanted to keep these sonic qualities of this instrument used in traditional Korean music, but also wanted to develop techniques allowing her to play the gong in a completely different way.
-To achieve this she places a small loudspeaker underneath the gong.
-This loudspeaker is playing some very strong pulse sounds.
-A small wooden ball is placed on top of the loudspeaker membrane and hits the gong according to the vibrations of the membrane.
-Each time the gong is hit by this ball it will make a noise.
-The wooden ball itself is prepared with some duck tape, so the timbre of the gong hits varies as well.
+When developing this gong into a part of her set-up, Ji Youn wanted to keep the sonic qualities of this instrument that is used in traditional Korean music, but also wanted to develop techniques allowing her to play the gong in a completely different way.
+To achieve this, she places a small loudspeaker underneath the gong.
+This loudspeaker plays some very strong pulse sounds.
+A small, wooden ball is placed on top of the loudspeaker membrane and hits the gong according to the vibrations of the membrane.
+Each time the gong is hit by this ball, it makes a noise.
+The wooden ball itself is prepared with some duct tape, so the timbre of the gong hits varies as well.

 Ji Youn’s father was a composer who made audio recordings of shamanistic rituals in Korea.
-Ji Youn often accompanied him and she was especially fascinated by the noise of the ritual (see a short blog post in dutch on shamanism in Ji Youn Kang’s music).
+Ji Youn often accompanied him and she was especially fascinated by the noise of the ritual (see a short blog post in Dutch on shamanism in Ji Youn Kang’s music).
 The form of her musical performances is often based on these Korean rituals.
 As Ji Youn explained me: “It starts slow and goes faster and faster.
 There is no fixed tempo, but the tempo is decided by rhythm patterns that constantly change in time.
 A very linear form that gives excitement and flow to the listeners in time.
-As the ritual music has its function (e.g. a shaman gets possessed), tension is building up and it is of course very noisy.
-I’d like my music to be very primitive […] and I somehow believe that such a noise sound gives us an urgency feeling and tension arosen instinctively.
+As the ritual music has its function (e.g., a shaman becomes possessed), tension builds up and it is, of course, very noisy.
+I’d like my music to be very primitive […] and I somehow believe that such a noise sound gives us an urgent feeling, and tension arises instinctively.
 I try to bring those elements from Korean music.”
-As this video shows in combination with some self-built analogue synthesisers there are many possibilities of playing the loudspeaker-gong.
+As this video shows, in combination with some self-built analogue synthesisers, there are many possibilities of playing the loudspeaker-gong.

-For example, at 11’45” in the video you hear how the resonances are changing because Ji Youn picks up the gong and moves it up and down.
+For example, at 11:45 in the video, you hear how the resonances change because Ji Youn picks up the gong and moves it up and down.
 The rhythm of the wooden ball hitting against the gong gets faster.
-The sound becomes noisier by adding a metal stick on top of the gong at 12’14”.
-And by adding a wooden stick with a contact microphone on its body at 14’08” feedback is added.
-There is also a DPA microphone underneath the gong, just next to the loudspeaker.
-When the rhythm of the wooden ball gets really fast, the volume fader for this DPA microphone is opened and there is an acoustic feedback loop underneath the gong (at 15’30” in the video).
-As Ji Youn describes: “When the gong rhythm gets really fast, nowhere to get faster, then I open the feedback module and I lift up the gong as well (like opening the ‘lid’ on the top of the speaker so that the sound travels easier to make the feedback), and the speaker starts screaming.
+The sound becomes noisier by adding a metal stick on top of the gong at 12:14.
+And by adding a wooden stick with a contact microphone on its body at 14:08, feedback is added.
+There is also a DPA microphone underneath the gong, next to the loudspeaker.
+When the rhythm of the wooden ball becomes really fast, the volume fader for this DPA microphone is opened and there is an acoustic feedback loop underneath the gong (at 15:30 in the video).
+As Ji Youn describes: “When the gong rhythm gets really fast, till they cannot get any faster, then I open the feedback module and I lift up the gong as well (like opening the ‘lid’ on the top of the speaker so that the sound travels easier to make the feedback), and the speaker starts screaming.
 Then the ball bouncing becomes quite random but very fast (often it jumps out of the speaker and I panic!).
-I love to think that it is ‘screaming.'”
+I love to think that it is screaming.”

-Her other instrument exploring the borders between acoustical instrument, analogue and digital electronics are the so called bambusoides.
-For these instruments she uses two bamboos each with inside a small loudspeaker and at the other side a DPA microphone.
-Acoustic feedback can now be created inside the bamboo, a bit similar to the acoustic feedback used in the piece tubes by Paul Craenen, except that the microphone and loudspeaker stay inside the tube during the whole performance.
-To be able to “play” the feedback each bamboo has 4 holes which can be closed with the performer’s fingers.
-By closing and opening the holes the partials of the feedback are changing.
-The bamboos become electronic flutes.
+Her other instruments exploring the borders between acoustic instruments, analogue, and digital electronics are the so called bambusoides.
+For these instruments, she uses two bamboos, each with inside a small loudspeaker and at the other side a DPA microphone.
+Acoustic feedback can now be created inside the bamboo pipe, a bit similar to the acoustic feedback Paul Craenen’s piece tubes, except that the microphone and loudspeaker stay inside the tube during the whole performance.
+To be able to “play” the feedback each bamboo pipe has 4 holes which can be closed by the performer’s fingers.
+By closing and opening the holes, the partials of the feedback change.
+Thus, the bamboo pipes become electronic flutes.

-In the video below Ji Youn Kang and Mei Yi Lee are performing Ji Youn’s piece Bamboo (2014) for two bambusoides and computer.
-The piece starts with a percussive part on the bamboo and after 4 minutes the acoustic feedback starts (the digital part of the electronics are done with the music software Supercollider).
+In the video below, Ji Youn Kang and Mei Yi Lee are performing Ji Youn’s piece, Bamboo (2014), for two bambusoides and a computer.
+The piece starts with a percussive part on the bamboo and after 4 minutes, the acoustic feedback starts (the digital part of the electronics are done with the music software Supercollider).

-When I attended a performance by Ji Youn Kang in Zurich last June she was playing the two bambusoides (see the picture below), but they had undergone some slight changes.
-She added a metal ring to two of the bamboo holes.
-These ring are connected to an arduino which she uses to generate a voltage.
-Her body is connected to the other end of this signal and as soon as she touches the metal ring on the bamboo the signal path is closed and the current is flowing.
+When I attended a performance by Ji Youn Kang in Zurich last June, she was playing the two bambusoides (see the picture below), but they had undergone some slight changes.
+She had added a metal ring to two of the bamboo holes.
+These rings are connected to an arduino which she uses to generate a voltage.
+Her body is connected to the other end of this signal and as soon as she touches the metal ring on the bamboo, the signal path is closed and the current flows.
 This low voltage signal is converted to an audio signal with the help of a piezo disk.
 This signal is processed by Supercollider in the computer and controls the acoustic feedback.
-The result is than amplified through the PA in the concert hall.
+The result is then amplified through the PA in the concert hall.

 Thank you, Ji Youn, for answering all my questions!